zuhmalik/Connect4Game/README.md

 Add an option for players to choose their colors and names.
 Acknowledgments
 The project was inspired by the classic Connect4 game and is intended for educational purposes to practice Java programming concepts.

 Contributing
 Contributions to this project are welcome!
 Feel free to fork the repository, make improvements, and submit pull requests.

-License
-This project is licensed under the MIT License.

-Feel free to tailor this description to your specific implementation and preferences.
-Make sure to replace placeholders like [MIT License](LICENSE) with the actual URLs or references as needed.
-This description aims to provide an overview of your project, its features, technical details, and future plans while inviting potential contributors to participate.